leonardodls/product-introduction-financial-accounting/assets/public/Chapter_1_Introduction_to_business_and_accounting_concepts/04_CommonAccountingTransactions.md

 ### 6\. **Sell to Customers on Account**

-*Accounts Receivable* increases AND *Retained Earnings* increases (for revenue generated)
+*Accounts Receivable* increases AND *Revenue* increases

 ```
 [cosmatt-widget]
  {"type":"spreadsheet-DLSleonardo-v2","options":{"data":{"itemId":"leo-leonardo-demo-271","meta":{"renderOverrides":{},"enableframeButton":true},"cssOverrides":{"div.cosmatt-widget":{"padding-top":0},"div.cosmatt-widget > div.leonardoPlayerContainer":{"padding-bottom":0}}}}}
 ```

-Core Fitness sells a 6-monthly membership for $500 so Revenue increases by $500.
+Core Fitness sells a membership for $500 so Revenue increases by $500.
 Core Fitness invoices the customer now but receives cash later.
 Since the customer buys this on credit, Account Receivable increases by $500.

 ```
 [cosmatt-widget]